chocolatey/choco-wiki/PackageTriageProcess.md

 ### New Maintainers

 Sometimes this results in new maintainers.
-You can be a maintainer updating the project at a central location.
-If the package was deemed abandoned, you will want to follow the instructions for a [Package Maintainer Handover/Switch](PackageMantainerHandover).
+You can be a maintainer updating the project at a central location that multiple maintainers share.
+However, if you became maintainer because the package was deemed abandoned, you will want to follow the instructions for a [Package Maintainer Handover/Switch](PackageMantainerHandover).